greenboxal/doggohub/doc/development/shell_commands.md

 If you don't, an attacker could use this to execute commands with potentially harmful effect.

-For example, when a project's `import_url` is validated like below, the user could trick GitLab into cloning from a Git repository on the local filesystem.
+For example, when a project's `import_url` is validated like below, the user could trick DoggoHub into cloning from a Git repository on the local filesystem.

 ```ruby
 validates :import_url, format: { with: URI.regexp(%w(ssh git http https)) }